nextgis/docs_ngmobile/source/share.rst

 Explanation:

 4 photos are attached to a feature.
-These 4 photos are stored in the folder which name correposnds to ID of this feature.
+These 4 photos are stored in the folder which name is similar to the feature ID.

 .. _ngmobile_export_GPX:

 Exporting tracks in GPX
 ------------------------

-To start exporting tracks first find "My Tracks" group layer in Layers tree.
-It is shown in the orange box.
-Then select the "Settings" item in a contextual menu as shown in :numref:`ngmobile_tree_layers_gpx_pic` and tap on "List".
+To start exporting tracks first find "My Tracks" group in Layers tree panel.
+Then tap on contextual menu button as shown in :numref:`ngmobile_tree_layers_gpx_pic` and select "List".

 .. figure:: _static/tree_layers_gpx.png
    :name: ngmobile_tree_layers_gpx_pic
    :align: center
    :height: 10cm

-   Layers tree.
+   "My tracks" in Layers tree panel.

-This will open list of recorded tracks as shown in :numref:`ngmobile_tracks_list_gpx_pic`
+This will open a list of recorded tracks as shown in :numref:`ngmobile_tracks_list_gpx_pic`.

-To export the track, tick on the Chekbox in front of its name.
-The buttons in Top toolbar will become active as shown in :numref:`ngmobile_layer_gpx_selected_pic`.
+Select a track you want to export by ticking the corresponding checkbox, and buttons in Top toolbar will become active as shown in  :numref:`ngmobile_layer_gpx_selected_pic`.

-To share the track, tap on Share button (see item 4 in :numref:`ngmobile_layer_gpx_selected_pic`).
-It will open the same "Share dialogue window" as shown in :numref:`ngmobile_share_pic` above.
-Further operations are in the similar manner.
+To export the track, tap on Share button (see item 4 in :numref:`ngmobile_layer_gpx_selected_pic`).
+It will open the same Share dialogue window as shown in :numref:`ngmobile_share_pic` above.

+After you select a share option, data in the selected track will be recorded in GPX format and exported via the selected application.